Stagecoach Midlands: Gold network

 As of December 2022, Stagecoach Midlands operates Stagecoach Gold services 148, X4 and services X46 and X47.

 Stagecoach Midlands was one of two Stagecoach Group operations, the other being Stagecoach West Scotland, which would be the first to launch a Stagecoach Gold (then branded 'Goldline') high-specification express bus service.
 The 'Goldline' G1 service from Warwick to South Farm commenced operations on 12 November 2007 following the launch of a fleet of 11 Optare Solo midibuses by Stagecoach Group chief executive Brian Souter.
 The route operated at a frequency of around every 10 minutes Monday to Saturday during the day, running every half-hour on evenings and on Sundays.
 From mid-2015, the G1's fleet was replaced with 14 new Optare Solo SRs, featuring a new livery to reflect the revised 'Gold' branding.
 Service G1 would eventually lose its Gold branding and vehicles from 5 January 2019, renumbered to service 1 as part of wide-ranging service changes across the Stagecoach Midlands network.

 Service 48 between Coventry and Nuneaton via Bedworth was originally launched in 2000 as part of Coventry City Council's PrimeLines scheme, operating using a fleet of Alexander ALX200 bodied Dennis Dart SLF single-deck buses bought new for the service.
 After the PrimeLines branding had been dropped, service 48 became part of the Stagecoach Gold network in February 2018 with the delivery of a fleet of Gold specification Alexander Dennis Enviro200 MMCs.

 During 2020, the 48 service was split into 3 different routes, with the Nuneaton to Atherstone segment becoming the 48A, the main Coventry to Nuneaton service becoming the 48C, and the Nuneaton to Leicester service becoming the 48L.
 In March 2023, services 48C and 48L were merged back together with funding from the Warwickshire Enhanced Bus Partnership to form the 148 service, serving Coventry and Leicester.
-The 148 reuses the same Gold-specification Enviro200 MMCs that were delivered for the original 48.
+The 148 reused the same Gold-specification Enviro200 MMCs that were delivered for the original 48, until July 2025 when they were replaced by 39 Yutong E12 buses.

 Service X4 was launched in 2000 as a Stagecoach Express service named "Cross Country", sharing the name with Stagecoach East's X5 service, which the X4 once connected with at Milton Keynes.
 The X4 became a Stagecoach Gold route in November 2011 with the delivery of 13 Alexander Dennis Enviro400 bodied Scania N230UD double-decker buses.
 Running from Peterborough to Milton Keynes via Kettering, the X4 was formerly the longest bus route in Northamptonshire, however from May 2018, the X4 was shortened to run only between Northampton and Peterborough via Corby, with the Milton Keynes section dropped in favour of the X7 service to Leicester; this route would itself be replaced by the X6 service in July 2019.

-Services X46 and X47 are also Stagecoach Gold services, serving Northampton and Raunds via Wellingborough, Rushden and Higham Ferrers.
+Services X46 and X47 are also Stagecoach Gold services, serving Northampton and Raunds, via Wellingborough, Rushden and Higham Ferrers.
 The services formerly travelled further to Thrapston, though this part of the route was dropped due to low passenger numbers.